 Biography has been a popular form of writing for more than two centuries.
 This class will introduce students to key examples of biography and offer a platform for writing and publishing original biographical works.
 Students will contribute to Dunedin’s status as a UNESCO City of Literature while learning more about New Zealand’s literary history and about practical publishing.

 There will be three main assignments - students will create:

-- A Wikipedia page for a notable Dunedin individual;
+- A Wikipedia page for a notable New Zealand individual

-- A biographical article for the Dunedin City of Literature: and
+- One or two biographical articles for the Dunedin City of Literature

 |Paper title||A Topic in English Language|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - 72 points from ENGL 311-368, EURO 302

 - More information link

 - Teaching staff